openstack/releases/doc/source/reference/using.rst

 ::

-  ./tools/list_unreleased_changes_for_team.sh stein oslo
+  ./tools/list_unreleased_changes_for_team.sh gazpacho oslo

-Print the list of changes in Oslo team repositories along the branch for the stein release ('master' before the release and 'stable/stein' after the release).
+Print the list of changes in Oslo team repositories along the branch for the gazpacho release ('master' before the release and 'stable/2026.1' after the release).

 tools/list_library_unreleased_changes.sh
 ----------------------------------------